,

 Lost Horse Mine

 Development began in 1894, with rich ore samples discovered.
 A notable find by Fife was a gold quartz nugget the size of a fist, with ore estimated at a staggering 4,000 ounces per ton!
 Pieces of this nugget remain in the Fife family.
-Early processing from the mine was done at the two-stamp mill at Pinyon Well, but that was a bit too far, so Lang and Fife erected their own two-stamp mill at Lost Horse Spring.

-Soon after, Jep Ryan bought out his partners' shares, leaving only him and Johnny Lang as partners.
-Ryan oversaw much of the mine's development and production.
-He expanded operations, built a substantial ten-stamp mill, and constructed a five-mile pipeline from Lost Horse Spring (at Ryan Ranch).
-The mine included an 80-foot tunnel and a 500-foot (later reported as 570-foot) shaft with drifts across four levels.
-The Lost Horse Mine flourished in the 1890s, yielding significant gold with an estimated production of $300,000 or more.
+The Lost Horse thrived in the 1890s, and Ryan oversaw much of the mine's development.
+He expanded operations and built a substantial ten-stamp mill.
+He also constructed a five-mile pipeline from Lost Horse Spring (at Ryan Ranch).
+The mine included an 80-foot tunnel and a 500-foot (later reported as 570-foot) shaft with drifts across four levels, yielding an estimated $300,000 or more in gold.

 After being forced to sell out, Johnny Lang lived in a shack in Lang Canyon, occasionally prospecting in the surrounding hills.
 In 1925, at the age of 73, John went on his final trip.
 After putting a sign on the door of his shack stating that he had gone to town for supplies, he started across the valley.
 Several months later, while grading the road to Salton View (now Keys View), Bill Keys found John's mummified body on the valley floor.
 His provisions numbered only a square inch of bacon and a little flour.
 His body was wrapped in canvas and buried on the spot.
 His lonely grave may be seen today along the road to Keys View.

 By 1908, the mine had closed.
 A low-angle thrust fault cut off the vein system.
 Ryan leased the mine with intermittent success, but its most lucrative days were over.
 In the 1930s, further work was done to extract ore, but this yielded limited gold.
-As an interesting side note, the mine has also produced twenty tons of bismuth, a silver-gray metal with industrial uses rarely mined in California.

 Optimist Mine